ankitkumar596/nginx-crash-course/README.md

-Sure!
-Here's a simple `README.md` file for installing Nginx on Ubuntu with images.
-I'll also describe where images might be useful to enhance the documentation.

----

 # Nginx Installation on Ubuntu

 This guide will walk you through installing the latest Nginx on an Ubuntu machine.
 It includes all the necessary steps, from installing prerequisites to verifying the installation.